 Cada's algorithm exploits robust properties of certain formulae derived that are efficient, accurate and suitable for fast numerical evaluations of linear prolate functions and their eigenvalues.
-Previous methods [Slepian, Flammer [25], etc.] required lengthy cumbersome calculations with slowly converging series and necessary approximations that led to insurmountable numerical problems and/or failing when higher orders were concerned.
-Prolate functions and the eigenvalues change their properties drastically at certain parameter values (see below), which has caused described problems.
-Even standard professional high-quality commercial packages such as Mathematica or Matlab fail to compute these functions and eigenvalues correctly or at all for such a combination of parameters that is critical for extrapolation applications.
+Previous methods [Slepian, Flammer [24], etc.] required lengthy cumbersome calculations with slowly converging series and necessary approximations that led to insurmountable numerical problems and/or failing when higher orders were concerned.
+Prolate functions and the eigenvalues change their properties drastically at certain parameter values (see below), which has caused described Even standard professional high-quality problems. commercial packages such as Mathematica or Matlab fail to compute these functions and eigenvalues correctly or at all for such a combination of parameters that is critical for extrapolation applications.
 Our algorithm enables to break through this numerical barrier and makes it possible to calculate linear prolate functions and their eigenvalues correctly for basically any parameters.

 Signal extrapolation is an extension of a signal, f(t), beyond the interval in which it is known to the observer.
-Symbolically, we can represent it as:

-The region in which the signal is known is called the observation interval (here, $[-t_0, t_0]$).
-Bandlimited signals are bound in the frequency domain; their Fourier transform, $F(\omega)$, vanishes beyond a particular finite frequency interval.
-Thus if, then f(t) is said to be Ω -bandlimited.
+The region in which the signal is known is called the observation interval (here, $[-t_0, t_0]$ ).
+Bandlimited signals are bound in the frequency domain; their Fourier transform, $F(\omega)$ , vanishes beyond a particular finite frequency interval.
+Thus if, then f(t) is said to be $\Omega$ -bandlimited.

-$$F(\omega) = 0, \quad |\omega| > \Omega, \tag{2}$$
+$$F(\omega) = 0, \quad |\omega| > \Omega, \tag{1}$$

-The following sections of the paper are organized as follows.
-In section II, LPFs and their relevant properties are discussed.
+The rest of the paper is organized as follows.
+In section II, relevant properties of LPFs are briefly introduced.
 The various steps involved in our proposed extrapolation algorithm are described throughout in section III.
-Section IV is devoted to presenting the actual extrapolated results of various test functions, their comparison and error analysis.
+Section IV is devoted to presenting the actual extrapolated results of various test signals, their comparison and error analysis.
 Finally, in section V, we conclude with our inferences and possible future prospects.